Ryan, by Jessica Sandle, Mod 5, 2007

 Shadows and Light

-B: One technical problem, including date stamp on, out of focus, less than good light, editing errors 6-10 images posted to fotothing.
+B: One technical problem, including date stamp on, out of focus, less than good light, editing errors 6-10 images posted to blog.

 C: Flash used, too far away... looking at the whole landscape or city without moving in to concentrate on an element.
 There are technical problems such as under/over exposed, out of focus, etc.

-D: Numerous technical problems.
-No fotothing images posted.1-2 Blog images posted
+D: Numerous technical problems .1-2 Blog images posted

 F: No work found for the week.